 - Home Price: $319,400 median purchase price; $1,025 median monthly rent

-Looking for one of the best places to live on the West Coast for outdoor recreation?
+Looking for one of the best places to live on the West Coast that’s also an outdoorsy city?
 Move to Portland!
-This mid-sized city is surrounded by four different national forests and has the beautiful Mt.
+This mid-sized city is surrounded by four different national forests like Tillamook State Forest and has the beautiful Mt.
 Hood in its skyline.
 Of course, being close to the great outdoors isn’t the only thing that Portland offers its residents.
 This cutting-edge city also has trendy microbreweries, hip coffee shops, an amazing arts scene, and employment opportunities with tech startups and sporting goods companies.

 Outdoor Things to Do in Portland